json420/degu/doc/rgi.rst

 ...     return (200, 'OK', {}, None)

-RGI fully exposes the semantics of HTTP `chunked transfer encoding`_ to server applications, including use of the optional per-chunk *extension*.
+RGI fully exposes the semantics of HTTP `chunked transfer encoding`_ to server applications, including use of the optional per-chunk extension.

 RGI represents a single chunk with a ``(data, extension)`` tuple.
 When no extension is present for that chunk, the *extension* will be ``None``::